 (Montaigne, French philosopher, 1580, 2012, s 8)

-I would like to thank especially with all of my heart the families that accompanied me and my kindergarten for 34 years, my partner and co-workers that support this project, and my husband and children that support me in this way of my own pedagogic journey.
+I would like to thank with all of my heart especially the families that accompanied me and my kindergarten for 34 years, my partner and co-workers that support this project, and my husband and children that support me in my own pedagogic journey.

-I would not have been able to realize this Project without you.
+I would not have been able to succeed this Project without you.

 Nature-Education Pedagogue | January 2016